tatiananantes/skills-workshops/practicals/adventures/testing-eye-oh/3-what-does-puts-do-continued.md

 ### The IO class
 Ruby IO objects wrap Input/Output streams.

 The constants `STDIN`, `STDOUT`, and `STDERR` point to IO objects wrapping the standard streams, which themselves are files on your machine.
 By default the global variables `$stdin`, `$stdout`, and `$stderr` point to their respective constants.
-While the constants should always point to the default streams, **the globals can be overwritten to point to another I/O stream such as a file, socket, or any oject that implements the same read/write interface.
+While the constants should always point to the default streams, **the globals can be overwritten to point to another I/O stream such as a file, socket, or any object that implements the same read/write interface.
 IO objects can be written to via puts and print**.

 Essentially it is the stream that connects to the terminal.
 By using `#puts` we can send data there.